maithili-k/lsg-pbs/source/pbs-jobs.rst

   qstat           # List all the running/queued jobs in the cluster

-18. **Walltime** For how long will the sysem wait to run your job.
+19. **Walltime** For how long will the sysem wait to run your job?
 Specify the maximum job walltime in hh:mm:ss in wrapper.sh
  .. code-block:: console

   PBS -l walltime=4:00:00 # the job will run 4h at maximum